thekrocker/portfolio/robust-stack-snippets.md

-# Stack System: Filterable, Condition-Based Item Transfer Architecture
+# Stack System: Flexible, Extendable Stack Handling in Unity

-The Stack System is designed to manage item stacking, filtering, and transferring logic in a highly flexible, decoupled, and extensible manner.
-It powers core systems like order delivery, machine outputs, and customer interactions, and it's composed of multiple interchangeable interfaces.
+This page showcases how I designed a fully modular and extendable **Stack System** for transferring and managing stacked items with filtering and custom transfer conditions.

 ---

-## Key Interfaces
+## 💡 Overview

+The Stack System is designed for item transfer logic in games (e.g., factory games, delivery chains, cooking systems).
+It supports:

+- **Filters**: to decide which items to pick
+- **Transfer Conditions**: to control when to stop transfers
+- **Layout**: for visual positioning of stacked items
+- **StackSource**/**StackTarget** interfaces for generalized item movement

+---

 ### `IStackSource` & `IStackTarget`
 These are the foundational interfaces for any object that can provide or accept stack items.